juristr/juristr.github.com/content/blog/how-remote-work-improved-my-sleep.md

 * I still get to bed around 11pm
 * I get up in the morning at around 7 to 7:30 am
 * I don’t have an alarm set, I get up whenever I wake up (okay, also depends on whether the :baby: wakes me up earlier..that’s reality kicking in :sweat_smile:)

+Note, remote work might also have its downsides, but that's maybe something for another article.

 ## Covid apparently helped as well